MicrosoftDocs/mesh-docs/mesh/Create/getting-started/mesh-101-tutorial/mesh-101-04-physics.md

 1. In the **Hierarchy**, navigate to **Chapter 4** > **4.1 - Grab and Release** and then select **WindTurbine1**.
 1. Click the **Add Component** button, and then search for and add **Script Machine.**

 We want our script to be embedded, but that usually means you must start creating a new script graph from scratch.
-Since this chapter isn't a scripting tutorial, let's attach an existing script graph to the **Script Machine** component and then convert it into an embedded graph.
+Since this chapter isn't a scripting tutorial, let's leave the **Source** option set to "Graph" for now.
+We'll attach an existing script graph and then convert it into an embedded graph.

 1. Click the button in the **Graph** field and then, in the **SelectSceneGraph** window, select *SPWindTurbineScript*.

     ![A screenshot](../../../media/sample-mesh-101/451-select-wind-turbine-script.png)

 1. Click the **Convert** button.
-Note that this removes the **Graph** option and changes the **Source** to *Embed*.
+Note that this removes the **Graph** setting and changes the **Source** option to *Embed*.

 The script is now attached and the animation trigger should work.
 If you'd like to review the script graph, click the **Edit Graph** button.